Coping with Grief in College

 -

-Share your feelings with a friend, friends, or support group members, “who understand.”
-It’s ok to be sad and you need to be able to talk to someone on campus that you can trust.
+Share your feelings with a friend or support group members who “understand.”
+It’s okay to be sad, and you need to be able to talk to someone on campus whom you can trust.

 -

-If you are a friend of someone who is grieving, listen to them when they need someone to talk to.
-Let them know that you are here to talk any time they need to talk, and remember that grief lasts much longer than most people who haven’t experienced grief would expect. you don’t have to “fix” anything for them, you just need to be there.
+If you are a friend of someone grieving, listen to them when they need someone to talk to.
+Let them know that you are there anytime they need to talk, and remember that grief lasts much longer than most people who haven’t experienced grief would expect.
+You don’t have to “fix” anything for them; you just need to be there.

 -